This will stay PG-13, because of the small cases of violence and a couple of strong language.

 Because of his young age (he was 23); he had an easier time interacting with students.
 Or maybe it was because of his appearance?
 The man shaved his head every day and always wore sunglasses in class.
 For a while, we all assumed that the man came to class high.
 Apparently, he has sensitive eyes.

 "I love that man," I grabbed the bag and dumped out the contents.
 I saw my familiar navy blue yukata with the little cornflowers.

 "You love me," I heard a voice say.

 I narrowed my eyes as I watched Sumiwara Yuki enter the room.
 I hated that boy.
 I hated his bleached hair.
 I hated his piercings on his ears and eyebrows.
 I hated how he sucked up to Murokashi-sensei, who apparently had a delinquent past.
 I hated how he only responded to the name 'Yuzu', because it was a very Yankee kind of name.

 "Good afternoon, Sumiwara-san," said Harumi, blushing.

 That friend of mine was an idiot to be fascinated by this thing.
 He was not any different from the other bleached boys in our school.

 It was no secret that Yuki and I despised one another.
-Maybe it was because when we started our first day of high school, I called him Yuki.
+Maybe it was because when we started high school, I called him Yuki.
 Yuki was the name his family gave him.
 Personally, I thought it was a lovely name.